ntdung2212/9.5AI-TechDay-Background-Removal-and-Generation/README.md

   or

-  -Run the file directlty with command line in Terminal or CMD
+  - Run the file directlty with command line in Terminal or CMD

  ## **Description**